jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-3.md

 Our sense of its demerit pursues it even beyond the grave.
 However, we still think that God's justice still requires that He should avenge the injuries of the widow and the fatherless who are so often insulted with impunity.
 <!-- Its punishment there cannot deter the rest of mankind, who know it not, from being guilty of the like practices here. -->

-Accordingly, every religion and superstition has a Tartarus and an Elysium, which are places for=
+Accordingly, every religion and superstition has a Tartarus and an Elysium, which are places for:
 - the punishment of the wicked, and
 - the reward of the just.